Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Discussion

-Our study provides suggestive (though not confirmatory) evidence that students achieve better educational outcomes due to advisors' discretionary contributions.
-This finding contributes to a long-standing debate across decision-making domains about whether human discretion helps or hinders the delivery of high-quality interventions, and when its institutional role should be increased, maintained or diminished in light of automated decision systems.
+Our finding that discretion plays a positive role in algorithm-assisted college advising contributes to two long-standing debates about algorithmic decision making: First, does human discretion help or hinder the delivery of high-quality interventions?
+And second, when should its institutional role be increased, maintained or diminished in light of automated decision systems?

-Evidence across domains suggests that discretion is a double-edged sword.
-On the positive side, discretion enables flexible, “street-level” judgments by human decision-makers, allowing them to override algorithmic recommendations based on rich, real-time information to meet evolving goals \cite{alkhatib_street-level_2019, holsteinConceptualFrameworkHuman2020, kawakamiImprovingHumanAIPartnerships2022, saxenaFrameworkHighStakesAlgorithmic2021}.
-Discretion could also promote equity; for example, in child maltreatment call screening, call workers have helped close racial disparities by adjusting how they respond to algorithmic risk scores, mindful that the data driving these tools may reflect systemic biases \cite{chengHowChildWelfare2022, gerchickDevilDetailsInterrogating2023}.
-In addition to these benefits, our study suggests that advisor discretion acts as a \emph{bridge} between predictions (e.g., risk scores) and effective interventions \citep{liuActionabilityOutcomePrediction2023}.
-By eliciting and responding to non-algorithmic information from students, advisors select and deliver meaningful interventions that go beyond the capabilities of an algorithm.
+The empirical evidence on the first question is split \cite{vaccaroWhenCombinationsHumans2024}.
+On the positive side, discretion can enable flexible, “street-level” judgments by human decision makers, allowing them to override algorithmic recommendations based on real-time information and evolving goals \cite{alkhatib_street-level_2019, holsteinConceptualFrameworkHuman2020, kawakamiImprovingHumanAIPartnerships2022, saxenaFrameworkHighStakesAlgorithmic2021}.
+Discretion can also promote equity; for example, in child maltreatment call screening, call workers have helped close racial disparities by adjusting how they respond to algorithmic risk scores to counteract systemic biases in the data \cite{chengHowChildWelfare2022, gerchickDevilDetailsInterrogating2023}.
+In addition to these benefits, our study suggests that advisor discretion acts as a \emph{bridge} between predictions (e.g., risk scores) and interventions \cite{liuActionabilityOutcomePrediction2023}.
+By responding to non-algorithmic information from students, advisors deliver meaningful interventions that go beyond the capabilities of an algorithm.
 Whether advisor discretion also provides additional equity benefits---such as counterbalancing systemic biases of risk scores---remains an important question for future research.